da5nsy/Registered-Reports-in-Primate-Neurophysiology/README.md

-# Registered Reports in Primate Neurophysiology
+# :memo: Registered Reports in Primate Neurophysiology

 Welcome!
+Hello!
 Thanks for stopping by! :wave:

 **This project aims to further the adoption of the [Registered Report format](https://cos.io/RR) within the field of primate neurophysiology.**